 Taxes

-It is true that registered charities do not have to pay income tax.
-However, many groups that do charitable work but are not registered are also exempt from these taxes, including some non-profits.
-(For more information on this, see What is the difference between a registered charity and a non-profit?
-Above)
+Registered charities do not have to pay income tax, but many groups that do charitable work without being registered are also exempt from these taxes, including some non-profits.

-Also, income tax is only paid on any profits. « Profits » means money left over after paying expenses.
-Many organizations with charitable activities do not end up with profits at the end of the year, so this exemption might not be a big advantage.
+For organizations that aren’t exempt, income tax is only paid on profits, which is the money left over after paying expenses.
+As many organizations with charitable activities do not end up with profits at the end of the year, this exemption might not be a big advantage.

 Finally, businesses are actually in a more favourable position than registered charities when it comes to sales taxes: businesses can claim back the full amount of sales tax they pay when they buy goods or services.
 Registered charities can only claim half the sales tax they pay.
 It may therefore be a good idea for your group to consider operating as a business, especially if you expect that any fees you charge will cover the costs of your programs and you expect to make a small profit.